coveo/source.coveo.com/_posts/2020-01-27-6-tips-to-help-you-design-a-good-people-search-experience.md

 The Coveo Machine Learning Automatic Relevance Tuning model is a machine learning model that allows results to be reranked or injected based on previous user's interactions.
 While this is a boon for finding products or documents, it isn't the best experience when activated on a people search page.

-Specifically, what you want to avoid is to have people be injected on the result page even when they are not supposed to be there.
+Specifically, what you want to avoid is to have people be injected on the result page when they are not supposed to be there.

 One scenario I saw this happening with was in a client (non-production) environment, where searching for the name of someone would return both the person you are looking for, and another person that was injected by Machine Learning.
-Worst than that, the person injected by Machine Learning happened to have a name which was alphabetically before the person queried, and since they were still working with alphabetical sort, the injected person was showing up first in the list despite being irrelevant.
+Worse than that, the person injected by Machine Learning happened to have a name which was alphabetically before the person queried, and since they were still working with alphabetical sort, the injected person was showing up first in the list despite being irrelevant.

 For this reason, it's better to not implement ART for your people search pages.